richafnu/Viva/Viva/glint/setup/360-competencies.md

 To maximize the reporting experience, map all ratings items to at least one competency.
 Although a competency can map to more than one rating item, a rating item can map to only one competency.
 [Learn about question mapping](/../../viva/glint/setup/question-mapping).

-**Procedure to map a competency to an item that is already mapped to another competency:**

-1. Go to the unwanted competency and remove its mapping to your item.
-1. Return to the other competency to map the item.

 #### Remove a competency

 1. In **Cycle Settings**, select **Competencies & Reporting**.